Best Apple AirPods deals in the Boxing Day sales, hand-picked by a tech critic

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-I’ve rounded up the best deals on Apple’s coveted earbuds in the Boxing Day sales

-The familiar tones of Michael Bublé are fading into the distance, but if you listen closely, you might be able to hear the faint sound of your earbuds screaming for an upgrade.
-Fortunately, I'm here to bring you the best AirPods deals in the Boxing Day sales.
+The chime of jingle bells are now fading into the distance, but what’s still loud and clear is the sound of your earphones screaming for an upgrade.
+Luckily, I’m here to bring you the best AirPods deals in the Boxing Day sales.

-While Apple doesn’t hold sale events, you can still find deals on tech at third-party retailers.
-I always have the earbuds on my radar, and I know when a deal is genuinely worth your time, having tracked the price of the buds year-round, including during major sale events.
-Here, I’m rounding up the best deals as they land.
+Apple itself doesn’t hold sale events, but that doesn’t mean you’re stuck paying full price for its products as third-party retailers like John Lewis, Argos and Amazon regularly slash prices.
+As a senior tech critic, I always have the earbuds on my radar, and I know when a deal is genuinely worth your time, having tracked the price of the buds year-round, including during major sale events.

-For more of the best deals in the Boxing Day sales, the rest of the IndyBest team and I have also been rounding up bargains at John Lewis, Amazon and Currys.
-Plus, we’ve found impressive price cuts on the Oura ring, Kindles, Ninja air fryers, and so much more.
+It’s not just tech deals we’re watching out for, though.
+This Boxing Day, we’ve found impressive price cuts on the Oura ring, Kindles, Ninja air fryers, and much more.
+Here, though, I’ll be rounding up the best AirPods deals as they drop, so keep reading.

 Read more: The best deals in the Amazon Boxing Day sale